ericmora/strapi-webhook-reciever-plugin/README.md

 # strapi-webhook-reciever-plugin
-It's a plugin for strapi4 that allows you be informed of any other strapi entity update
+It's a plugin for strapi4 that allows you be informed of any other strapi entity update.
+You can use this plugin to split a monolith with strapi in some micro-headless and having all of them syncronized and unacopled.
+Or, simply if you need syncronize 2 strapis, using this connector you will get all the information sync with webhooks.

 ## How to install manually?
 1. Copy files all files of this project to ./src/plugins/webhook-reciever